 Helen Murray | Chief Information Officer Rural & Remote

 Helen led the highly successful, ‘The Viewer’ program which has won awards such as the 2015 Excellence in eGovernment Award for the Gov2.0 category, 2013 and 2014 Australia Day Award, and 2012 Queensland iAwards State Merit Recipient.

-As one of the founding members of the National E-Health Transition Authority (now Australian Digital Health Agency), Helen was instrumental in establishing many of the key building blocks necessary for My Health Record.
-Helen has held senior roles in private industry delivering some of Australia and New Zealand’s first nurse-led triage call centres after spending several years with NHS Scotland.
+As one of the founding members of the National E-Health Transition Authority (now Australian Digital Health Agency), Helen was instrumental in establishing many of the key building blocks necessary for My Health Record and has held senior roles in private industry delivering some of Australia and New Zealand’s first nurse-led triage call centres after spending several years with NHS Scotland.

 Originally from the Darling Downs, Helen is a practising Registered Nurse of over 30 years with both hospital-based and tertiary qualifications, including a Bachelor of Nursing and a Graduate Certificate of Information Technology.
-Helen brings extensive experience as a Company Director serving on several not-for-profit Boards in the education and healthcare sectors.
-She is a member of the Australian Institute of Company Directors and the Institute of Community Directors of Australia.
+Helen brings extensive experience as a Company Director serving on several not-for-profit Boards and is a Graduate of the Australian Institute of Company Directors.

-Danielle Causer | Executive Director Nursing and Midwifery Services
+Joseph Byrne | Acting Executive Director Finance, Infrastructure and Support Services

 Joe is an experienced financial professional with over 12 years’ experience in leadership roles, most recently as Finance Manager of QEII Hospital.